teejee2008/aptik/MANUAL.md

 ### DConf Settings

 dconf database stores application settings for users.
-Aptik can backup and restore any changes that were made to the default settings.
-The binary database file for dconf `~/.config/dconf/user` will be excluded while taking backup of user's home directories.
+Aptik can backup and restore any changes that were made to default settings.
+The changes are applied over default settings on the new system.

+Note: The dconf database is present as a single file `~/.config/dconf/user` in each users' home directory.
+This file will be excluded when taking backup of user's home directories.

 #### Backup